feifeiobama/Awesome-Continual-Learning/README.md

 * (ECCV 18) Riemannian Walk for Incremental Learning: Understanding Forgetting and Intransigence
 * (NeurIPS 20) Understanding the Role of Training Regimes in Continual Learning
 * (CVPR 23) Achieving a Better Stability-Plasticity Trade-off via Auxiliary Networks in Continual Learning
+* (ICLR 24) A Unified and General Framework for Continual Learning

 ### Bayesian-based